jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 The network quality check (performance test) is run with the NetworkAssessmentTool.exe /qualitycheck switch.
 This will test sending real packets across the network.

-1. You are still signed in to CLIENT01 as “Lab User” with the command prompt running.
+1. You are still signed in to MS720-CLIENT01 as “Admin” with the command prompt running.

 2. Enter **cd C:\NetworkTest** and press enter, this changes our directory to the NetworkTest Directory.